fifth-postulate/trade-card/README.md

 elm make src/TradeCard/Client.elm --output js/client.js
 ```

 This will update `client.js` with the latest developments.
+To see the trade card
+app in action open `index.html` in your browser.

 [elm]: http://elm-lang.org/